 15. Vanessa Riley

-Why we love it: Vanessa launches into her bio by sharing her interest in a specific era — an interest she shares with readers who’d love her work, as she’s set her own stories and diverse characters to this time period.
-She then lists a few of her top titles, and shares a bit of personal info, leaving readers with an image of her in her element: writing on a porch while sipping tea.
+Why we love it: Vanessa launches into her bio by sharing the specific time periods she writes in, as well as the diverse characters and emotions her readers can look forward to, appealing directly to her ideal audience.
+She then shares a bit of personal info, leaving readers with an image of her in her element: writing on a porch while sipping tea.

 16. April White